realA10001986/Time-Circuits-Display/README.md

 ### Minimal mode

-In "Minimal" mode, the present time display shows the weekday instead of the year, the other displays are switched off.
+In "Minimal" mode, the *Present Time* display shows the weekday instead of the year, the other displays are switched off.
 In order to enable this mode, enter "117" followed by ENTER.
 To disable, type "110" and ENTER.

 Minimal mode is disabled automatically under the same conditions as World Clock mode.